-This is a vegan, low sugar take on the classic Chocolate No Bake Cookies.
+This Best Vegan Chocolate No-Bake Cookies Recipe is more than amazing…it’s healthy too!
+Vegan, low-sugar, Chocolate No-Bake Cookies are decadent and delicious.
 This recipe requires only a few ingredients and is so easy to make.
-Loaded with peanut butter, oats, coconut, and chocolate, these no-bake cookies are perfect for snacking, dessert, and even brunches!
-Taste tested by non-vegans who LOVED them!
+Loaded with peanut butter, oats, coconut, and chocolate, these cookies are perfect for snacking, dessert, and even brunches.
+These are the best no-bake cookies, taste-tested by non-vegans who loved them!

-I don’t remember how old I was the first time I tried a chocolate no bake cookie, all I remember was loving it.
-I have been a lifelong fan of peanut butter and chocolate chip combined together and this recipe is no exception.
+I don’t remember how old I was the first time I tried vegan chocolate oatmeal no-bake cookies, all I remember was loving them.
+I have been a lifelong fan of peanut butter and chocolate chips combined together and this chocolate no-bake cookie recipe is no exception.

-For my vegan version of the chocolate no bake cookie, I used coconut oil.
-Why?
-Because it adds a little more flavor and texture that I absolutely love.
+I used coconut oil in these dairy-free, no-bake oatmeal cookies because it adds a little more flavor and texture.
 I shared these cookies at my book reading club and they were a hit!

-I love baking but the idea of a no-bake cookie is alluring, especially in the summer months.
+I love baking but the idea of a no-bake vegan cookies recipe is alluring, especially in the summer months.
 Another example of a no-bake cookie is my recipe for Chocolate Chip Peanut Butter Energy Bites.
-This recipe requires only a food processor and a cookie scoop.
+That recipe requires only a food processor and a cookie scoop.

-The story goes that no-bake cookies used to be called preacher cookies because you could see the preacher down the road and have these cookies ready by the time the minister arrived at your door.
+The story goes that no-bake chocolate oatmeal cookies used to be called preacher cookies because you could see the preacher down the road and have them ready by the time the minister arrived at your door.

-That’s another reason these chocolate no-bake cookies are popular in the summer months.
+That’s another reason these chocolate no-bakes are popular in the summer months.
 No oven required!

 It’s a good idea to keep no-bake cookies refrigerated so they stay fresh, especially in hot summer months.
 Besides, keeping them chilled in the fridge creates a little more crunch to the crust of the cookie thanks to the firming up of the coconut oil.